 Not to be confused with its embattled neighbour to the east, the Democratic Republic of the Congo, the Republic of the Congo offers the same magnificent wilderness, the same mighty river, but with less political instability, making it a far more desirable travel destination.
 The northern rainforests are virtually uninhabited, or rather, are uninhabitable because of the dense undergrowth and vast swampland.
 A whopping 85 percent of the population reside in and between the capital of Brazzaville and Pointe Noire, only 332 miles (534km) apart, and these are the main areas that foreigners visit.

 While the Republic does not have a developed tourist industry, having recently emerged from six years of civil war, there is still plenty to do in the Congo.
-The Odzala-Kokoua National Park is one of the largest in Africa and revered for its conservation of forest elephants and western gorillas.
-Brazzaville is located right on the banks of the Congo River and a popular launch point for white water rafting expeditions over the river's exciting rapids.
-Down the rail line, to the coastal town of Pointe Noire, one can savour the warm, if somewhat narrow, beaches of the Atlantic Ocean while visiting the museums in Diosso Gorge and the nearby Tchimpounga Chimpanzee Rehabilitation Centre.
+The Odzala-Kokoua National Park is one of the largest in Africa and revered for its conservation of forest elephants and western gorilla.
+Brazzaville is located right on the banks of the Congo River and is a popular launch point for white water rafting expeditions which take advantage of the river's exciting rapids.
+Down the rail line, in and around the coastal town of Pointe Noire, one can savour the warm, if somewhat narrow, beaches of the Atlantic Ocean while visiting the museums in Diosso Gorge and the nearby Tchimpounga Chimpanzee Rehabilitation Centre.

 Since the peace accord in 2003, the Republic of Congo has been fairly quiet, although there are a few regions in the country which are best avoided, and sometimes conflict in the Democratic Republic of Congo spills over into the Republic of Congo.
 Although not known as a popular tourist destination, the Congo is an exciting and worthwhile country to explore for those with a taste for adventure and a desire to get off the beaten path.